avikbesu/local-kube-cluster/ReadMe.md

 1. Check and install dependencies (`kubectl`, `kind`, `helm`)
 2. Start a local kind cluster
 3. Deploy Airflow into the cluster
+4. Deploy MinIO (if you add a `deploy-minio` target in the Makefile)

 ### Individual Commands